 - Good for monitoring conversations

-- Can see photos and videos
+- Allows you to monitor photos and videos

 - No free version, trial, or money-back guarantee